← Back to blog

 A fresh gem to catch early

 If discovering indie games before the crowd appeals to you, Granny's Rampage is a brand-new one worth knowing about.
 It is an indie survivors-like with a heavily armed grandmother fighting through five stages of demonic suburbia, build-craft at its core, and a strong creative identity.
-It lands on Steam June 22, 2026, is already on Android, and carries zero microtransactions.
+It landed on Steam on June 22, 2026, is already on Android, and carries zero microtransactions.
 Catching a gem before it breaks through is half the fun, and this is one worth catching early.

 The indie scene's brilliance is also its discoverability problem: it produces too many great games for any storefront to surface fairly, so the best ones often hide below the front page.
 Every game on this list is one that deserved more attention than it got, and every one rewards the player willing to dig.
 Pick one, discover what you missed, and enjoy the singular pleasure of an indie gem that turns out to be a favorite.
 For more roguelite-focused discoveries, our best indie roguelites of 2026 guide keeps the finds current.